garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 Sitting on a throne
 I'm wore out know, I'm going home (Ohlord)

+What's up K.C., what's up
-What's up K.C., what's up (x2)
+What's up K.C., what's up
 Kansas City jump on it, jump on it, jump on it
 What's up Cleveland, what's up
 What's up Cincinnati, what's up
 Columbus jump on it, jump on it, jump on it
+What's up Little Rock, what's up
-What's up Little Rock, what's up (x2)
+What's up Little Rock, what's up
 Little Rock jump on it, jump on it, jump on it
+What's up Denver, what's up
-What's up Denver, what's up (x2)
+What's up Denver, what's up
-Denver jump on it, jump on it, jump on it (Ohlord) What's up Chicago, what's up (x2)
+Denver jump on it, jump on it, jump on it (Ohlord) What's up Chicago, what's up t's up Chicago, what's up
 Chicago jump on it, jump on it, jump on it
+What's up Portland, what's up
-What's up Portland, what's up (x2)
+What's up Portland, what's up
 Portland jump on it, jump on it, jump on it
 What's up St. Louie, what's up
 What's up East Side, what's up
 St. Louis jump on it, jump on it, jump on it
+What's up Tacoma, what's up
-What's up Tacoma, what's up (x2)
+What's up Tacoma, what's up
 Tacoma jump on it, jump on it, jump on it